jamt9000/DVE/README.md

 **Annotation Ablation: AFLW<sub>M</sub> landmark regression with limited labels**

+We perform a final ablation to investigate how well the regressors are able to perform when their access to annotation is further reduced, and they are simply provided with a few images.
+The results, shown below, are reported as mean/std over three runs (because when there is only a single annotation, the performance is quite sensitive to which particular annotation is selected).
+Particularly for the stronger models, reasonable performance can be obtained with a small number of annotated images.

 | Embed.
 Dim | Model | DVE | Num annos. | Error (%IOD) | Links |
 | :-----------: | :--: | :--: | :--: | :----: | :----: |
 |  3 | smallnet | 1 | :heavy_multiplication_x: | 19.87 (+/- 3.10) | [config](http:/www.robots.ox.ac.uk/~vgg/research/DVE/data/models/aflw-mtfl-limit-annos-ft-keypoints-1-annos-celeba-smallnet-3d/2019-08-13_12-06-42/config.json), [model](http:/www.robots.ox.ac.uk/~vgg/research/DVE/data/models/aflw-mtfl-limit-annos-ft-keypoints-1-annos-celeba-smallnet-3d/2019-08-13_12-06-42/model_best.pth), [log](http:/www.robots.ox.ac.uk/~vgg/research/DVE/data/log/aflw-mtfl-limit-annos-ft-keypoints-1-annos-celeba-smallnet-3d/2019-08-13_12-06-42/info.log) |